MehdiTaghizadehUVa/MF-PIGAN/README.md

 - **Innovative Architecture:** Our MF-PIGAN framework uniquely guides the learning of both the generator and discriminator models with physics, enhancing stability and realism.

 ## Repository Structure
-- `src/`: Source code of the MF-PIGAN framework.
+- `scripts/`: Source code of the MF-PIGAN framework.
 - `examples/`: Example implementations demonstrating the use of MF-PIGANs in solving different PDEs, including Burgers' Equation and Wave Equation.
-- `data/`: Sample datasets used for training and testing the models.
+- `dataset/`: Sample datasets used for training and testing the models.
-- `docs/`: Documentation and additional resources.
-- `LICENSE`: Licensing information.

 ## Citation